-The Hilton Honors Ascend Card costs $95 per year and has no foreign transaction fees.
+The Hilton Honors Surpass Card costs $95 per year and has no foreign transaction fees.

 In that sense it’s just like the Premium Rewards card, but the downside is that American Express cards aren’t accepted very widely in countries outside the U.S. So if you’ll be traveling abroad you’ll be better off with the Bank of America card, which is a Visa (and Visa cards are accepted pretty much everywhere credit cards are accepted).

-Read more in our Review of the Hilton Honors Ascend Card
+Read more in our Review of the Hilton Honors Surpass Card

 Do you use the Bank of America Premium Rewards Credit Card?
 Let us know how you like it by leaving your own review!

 The responses below are not provided or commissioned by bank advertisers.
 Responses have not been reviewed, approved or otherwise endorsed by bank advertisers.
 It is not the bank advertisers' responsibility to ensure all posts and/or questions are answered.